kenhys/ibus-examples/README.md

 # ibus-examples

-This repository is a collection of working and *NOT* working IBus examples.
+This repository is a collection of working and **NOT** working IBus examples.
+For the record, I'll Dare to show some IBus mistakes in this repository.

 ## radio-menu